 - healthcare and preventing premature mortality – indicators for tracking progress in reducing numbers of people living with preventable ill health and people dying prematurely.

-- local health profiles – developed by Public Health England to present data at ‘small area’ level (Local authority and ward available).
-Data is available under four categories, our community, Children’s and Adult’s health and lifestyle, Disease and poor health, and life expectancy and causes of death.
+- local authority health profiles - developed by Public Health England to present data at 'small area' level (Local authority and ward available).
+Data is available under four categories, our community, Children's and Adult's health and lifestyle, Disease and poor health, and life expectancy and causes of death.